 With ComConsCafé: Conversations about the Commons over Coffee

-Short: It's May 9th, Mothers' Europe Day, and our first ever ComCons Café!
-Today we introduce the broad topic of sustainability through the lens of progressive strategies for change.
-We talk aboutthe role of Europe on the global stage, whose specter condnues to haunt our conversation, and about sites of revolutionary struggle from Haiti to Hong Kong and the Black Atlantic.
+Short: It's 9 May, Mother's Europe Day, and our first ever ComCons Café!
+Today, we introduce the broad topic of sustainability through the lens of progressive strategies for change.
+We discuss the role of Europe on the global stage, whose specter continues to haunt our conversation, and about sites of revolutionary struggle from Haiti to Hong Kong and the Black Atlantic.
 Who are the agents of progressive change?
 What means must they employ to achieve their desired aims?
 How can we foster a sustainable international coalition?
-So join us in thinking about Democracy, SolarCommunism and plenty more on Com!
+So join us in thinking about Democracy, SolarCommunism, and plenty more on Com!
 Cons!
 Café

 Content